sAjibuu/Upload_Bypass/README.md

 # upload_bypass_carnival

-File upload restrictions bypass, by using different bug bounty techniques!
+File upload restrictions bypass by using different bug bounty techniques!
 Tool must be running with all its assets!

 Usage: upload_bypass.py [options]